-- 1. Locate the circuit board. - 2.
-Unplug both motors from circuit board. (this releases the motor brake) - 3.
-Push or pull slide room in as desired; - Larger rooms may require several people to push. - Keep both sides of room relatively even. - 4.
-When the bedroom slide is completely in, plug both the motors back in to the control board (this applies the motor brake for road travel).
+- 1. LOCATE the circuit board. - 2.
+UNPLUG both motors from circuit board. (this will release the motor brake) - 3.
+PUSH or PULL slide room in as desired; - Larger rooms may require several people to push. - Keep both sides of room relatively even. - 4.
+When the bedroom slide is completely in, PLUG both the motors back into the control board (this applies the motor brake for road travel).